ufsitblue/ufsitblue.github.io/ncae/ncae_vids_notes.md

 * Notice that not every zone has the same defaults.
     - e.g. `external` only has the ssh service enabled by default, `internal` has dhcp, mdns, samba-client, ssh.
+    - We're supposed to be routing traffic to a web server... so where is the HTTP service?
+We'll get to this soon.

 * Command to list info about a specific zone: `sudo firewall-cmd --list-all --zone=<zone name>`